vanhohen/ADNinja/Tutorials/Log4j.md

 Okay flow is simple:

 When we sent a input to any application, they logs some request for later analysis. apache log4j library used for logging these inputs.
-We will send a payload and execute codes from apache log4j library during loggin
+We will send a payload and execute codes from apache log4j library during logging

 I tested on "apache-log4j-2.13.0"